 Discussing GRC and Data Privacy With Alyssa Ahmann

 Host: Hi, everyone.
 Thanks for tuning into another episode of Scale to Zero.
-I’m pushupam Cofounder and CTO of Cloud annex.
+I’m pushupam Cofounder and CTO of Cloudanix.
 Scale to Zero is a forum where we invite security experts to learn about their journey, discuss on security topics, and get answers to some of the questions that we have received from security professionals.
 So for today’s episode, we have Alyssa Ahmann.

 Alyssa has has over 13 years of experience in risk management, security, compliance, and privacy.
 Previously, she has led the integration of multimillion dollar SAP implementation into an existing Socks framework, implemented and managed SoC One and SoC Two Attestation reporting, performed cybersecurity framework implementations and gap analysis.
 Also, she completed privacy and other regulatory compliance assessments and provided insights on process assurance for It systems and It dependent business processes.
 She’s also an active leader, and she’s part of Central Ohio Isaka chapter supporting networking and education opportunities for professionals responsible for information security and compliance across all industries.
 Alyssa, it’s wonderful to have you in the show.
 For our viewers who may not know you, do you want to briefly introduce yourself and share about yourself?